-Quarterly, the Executive Director, State Rehabilitation Council and Executive Leadership Team along with fiscal staff will reevaluate the agency circumstances to determine whether or not the agency's resources are sufficient in serving all individuals or if there is a need to implement, establish or make changes in Order of Selection.
-At such time that the agency finds it is able to serve those individuals in any closed priority category, that category will be re-opened.
-If the Agency finds that they have the resources to serve some individuals but not all individuals in a priority category, the date of application will be utilized as a criterion for ranking individuals within a priority category.
-The timeline for this would be a year, unless the agency's financial situation should change, drastically.
+Quarterly, the Executive Director, Executive Leadership Team, and SRC along with fiscal staff will reevaluate the agency circumstances to determine whether the agency's resources are sufficient in serving all individuals or if there is a need to make changes in Order of Selection.
+At such time that the agency finds it is able to serve those individuals on the wait list, the consumer will be contacted to determine if they want to move forward with implementing an IPE.
+If at any time the agency finds that they have the resources to serve some individuals but not all individuals on the wait list, the date of application will be utilized as a criterion for ranking individuals within a priority category.
 Circumstances that would allow this to occur include a decrease in the number of referrals or other sources that would result in additional funds, which could be utilized to serve these individuals.